Please select a partnership to see additional information:

 ‘Sexting’ describes the use of technology to generate text, images or videos that are of a sexual nature and are indecent.
 The content can vary, from text messages to images of partial or full nudity to sexual images or video.
 These images are then shared between young people and/or adults and with people they may not even know.
 Young people are not always aware that their actions are illegal and the increasing use of smart phones has made the practice much more common place.

-Whilst children who abuse others may require help due to their own experience of abuse and may have considerable needs themselves, perpetrators should be held to account for their abusive behaviour and support provided to challenge and change harmful sexualised behaviours.
+As stated above whilst children who abuse others may require help due to their own experience of abuse and may have considerable needs themselves, those exhibiting harmful behaviour should be held to account for their abusive behaviour and support provided to challenge and change harmful sexualised behaviours.

 Harmful Sexual Behaviour is defined as 'Sexual behaviours expressed by children and young people under the age of 18 years old that are developmentally inappropriate, may be harmful towards self or others, or be abusive towards another child, young person or adult'.
 (Hackett 2014 Children and Young People with Harmful Sexual Behaviours).
 It is a difficult issue to confront however if left unaddressed, the behaviour is likely to escalate and result in further assaults.